 FUJIFILM X: The Zooms

-As good as those two zoom lenses are, if you are interested in saving weight, you can shoot the XF 18-55 f/2.8-4 R LM OIS lens that gives up one stop of light to the larger 16-55mm at the tele region of its zoom range, and the FUJIFILM XF 55-200 f/3.5-4.8 R LM OIS that extends to the 35mm focal length equivalence of 305mm.
-Neither of these two lenses has the weather sealing, but both are compact and very sharp.
+As good as those two zoom lenses are, if you are interested in saving weight, you can shoot the XF 16-50mm f/2.8-4.8 R LM WR lens that gives up one stop of light to the larger 16-55mm at the tele region of its zoom range, and the FUJIFILM XF 55-200mm f/3.5-4.8 R LM OIS that extends to the 35mm focal length equivalence of 305mm.
+Only the 16-50mm is weather sealed, but both are compact and very sharp.
 Another intriguing option, especially if you want to maximize versatility and not be caught changing lenses as the day unfolds, is the FUJIFILM XF 18-135mm f/3.5-5.6 R LM OIS WR lens.

 FUJIFILM X: Prime Time